Variability of mesoscopic mechanical disorder in disordered solids: Crossover temperature and interpolation of the potential energy per particle

 \section{Crossover temperature $\Tx$ and interpolation of the potential energy per particle $u(\Tx)$}

+To compare the $T_{\rm p}$ dependence of the statistical mechanical properties of our diverse computer glasses from Sec.~\ref{sec:melts} on the same footing, a characteristic temperature scale for each glass is needed.
+Since $\chi$ quantifies mechanical disorder in terms of the shear modulus fluctuations, such a temperature scale should be relevant to the elastic properties of glasses.
+Here, we employ a recently introduced crossover temperature scale $\Tx$, which has been shown to control the $T_{\rm p}$ dependence of elastic properties in computer glasses (see~\cite{Tx_jcp}).

-We follow~\cite{Tx_jcp} and extract a crossover temperature for a given computer liquid as follows: we consider a large ensemble of equilibrium liquid states at temperature $T$.
-For each such state, we follow steepest-descent dynamics and record the mean and standard deviation of particles' squared displacements $\overline{\delta r^2}$ between the initial, equilibrium state, to the inherent state that is inevitably reached\cite{Sastry1998}.
-The ratio of the aforementioned standard deviation and mean of the squared displacements forms a dimensionless number, that is a nonmonotonic function of the equilibrium temperature $T$\cite{Tx_jcp}.
-The temperature at which this function assumes a maximum is defined as the crossover temperature, with respect to which all temperatures in our work were expressed (see Table~\ref{tab:Tx_utx}).
+To extract $\Tx$, we follow~\cite{Tx_jcp}: for a given computer liquid, we consider a large ensemble of equilibrium liquid states at temperature $T$.
+For each such state, we follow steepest-descent dynamics and record the mean and standard deviation of particles' squared displacements $\overline{\delta r^2}$ between the initial, equilibrium state, to the inherent state that is inevitably reached~\cite{Sastry1998}.
+The ratio of the aforementioned standard deviation and mean of the squared displacements forms a dimensionless number, which is a nonmonotonic function of the equilibrium temperature $T$~\cite{Tx_jcp}.
+The temperature at which this function assumes a maximum is defined as the crossover temperature, with respect to which all temperatures in our work are normalized.

+The estimated values of $\Tx$ --- expressed in terms of each model's individual simulation units --- are reported in Appendix~\ref{sec:appendix_interpolation_energy} (see Table~\ref{tab:Tx_utx}).
+Additionally, we corroborate therein the usefulness of $\Tx$ in putting the elastic properties of model glasses on the same footing (see Fig.~\ref{fig:chi_vs_raw_tp}).

+While there are temperature scales extracted from and relevant to supercooled liquids’ dynamics, here we employed a temperature scale $\Tx$ that has been shown to be relevant to the elastic properties of the glassy states~\cite{Tx_jcp}.
+In Fig.~\ref{fig:chi_vs_raw_tp}, we show $\chi$ as a function of {\it{only}} the parent temperature $T_{\rm{p}}$, which supports the utility of the crossover temperature $\Tx$ in organizing elasticity data.
+Table~\ref{tab:Tx_utx} reports the crossover temperature with respect to which all temperatures in our work are normalized.

-In Fig.~\ref{fig:Fig3} of the main text, we plot $\chi$ vs.~$\big(u(T_{\rm p}) - u(\Tx)\big)/\Tx$, where the energy per particle at the crossover temperature $u(\Tx)$ was obtained via a linear interpolation of the form
+In Fig.~\ref{fig:chi_utx} of the main text, we plot $\chi$ vs.~$\big(u(T_{\rm p}) - u(\Tx)\big)/\Tx$, where the energy per particle at the crossover temperature $u(\Tx)$ was obtained via a linear interpolation of the form

 where $\Delta u \!=\! u(T_{2})\!-\!u(T_{1})$, $\Delta T\!=\!T_{2}\!-\!T_{1}$, and $T_1\!\le\!\Tx\!\le\!T_2$.
 The extrapolated values for the 8 models are reported in Table~\ref{tab:Tx_utx}.